 Can I choose anyone or anything to be my beneficiary?

 There are limits to nominations.
 If you have a spouse, they are automatically your beneficiary unless they have waived their rights to any pension benefits.
-Depending on your pension option selected at retirement, these changes to the Plan Rules may not impact you at all.
+The pension option you select at retirement will determine if you have the ability to choose your beneficiary.